B&B Carousell: Restoration

 Shortly before Saltzstein's death, the land under the B&B Carousell had been purchased by developer Joe Sitt.
 After Saltzstein's death, McCullough found it difficult to continuing operating the attraction, and Sitt evicted McCullough once the lease on the carousel expired.
 The carousel was proposed to be auctioned off.
 In 2005, a private donor purchased the carousel and gave it to the government of New York City, which stored the carousel at Brooklyn Army Terminal.
 Starting in 2008, the horses of the B&B Carousell were restored by carousel restorer Todd W. Goings in Marion, Ohio.
 According to The New York Times, the restoration involved synthesizing and applying more than 80 colors that most closely matched the horses' original tones, using brushes made of several animals' natural bristle.
 The final part of the restoration included new horsehair tails for the 50 horses.
 The New York City Economic Development Corporation paid $1,700,000 for the restoration.

 In 2011, the city announced that the B&B Carousell would be reinstalled at Steeplechase Plaza within Luna Park.
-It reopened in 2013 at the Steeplechase Plaza section of Luna Park, near the former site of Steeplechase Park.
+It reopened there in 2013, near the former site of Steeplechase Park.
 The B&B Carousell was listed on the National Register of Historic Places in 2016.
 It is Coney Island's last operating carousel.